 Studies color and its role and applications in interior design.
 Emphasizes psychological impact and the influence of nature on color selections.
 Includes the development of professional color boards.
 This course includes a service-learning opportunity.

-ID 117 Perspective Drawing (3)

-Day: W Ngt: F, W
+ID 117 Perspective Drawing (3) Day: W,S Ngt: F, W Prerequisites: ID majors only

 Develops skills required to draw interiors and furnishings in one- and two-point perspective.
 Includes quick sketching in various media for informal presentations.